davidperjac/java-data-structures-and-algorithms/README.md

 # Java Data Structures and Algorithms

-This repository contains some data structures and sorting algorithms implemented in Java.
+This repository is a comprehensive collection of Java implementations of various data structures and sorting algorithms.
+The code included here is the result of my work in the Data Structures PAO II course in 2021 and the Algorithms Analysis PAO I course in 2022.

-This is a collection of algorithms and data structures I've implemented in the Courses of Data Structures PAO II 2021 and Algorithms Analysys PAO I 2022.
+Whether you're a student studying data structures and algorithms or a developer looking to improve your programming skills, this repository is a valuable resource.
+You can explore the code, learn from it, and use it as a starting point for your own projects.

 ## Contents